Last Updated July, 2021

 We personally loved swimming in a small bay here (it’s actually supposed to be on a map as Dusler Sahili but google doesn’t show it), on Kalpazankaya beach (which takes some time to get to), and from the pier between Pyrgos Otel restaurant and Çamakya Aile beach.

 Kalpazankaya beach is a small rocky beach at the foot of the cliff next to the restaurant with the same name.
 There you can enjoy a delicious dinner with the view.
 That’s also the most romantic area to watch a sunset.
 You can reach it by water taxi or electric shared taxi (that looks like a big golf cart).
-But to be honest, if you are in a good shape, better walk or go by bike.
+But, if you are in a good shape (and not tired), better walk or go by bike.
 The walking path goes by sea and opens up gorgeous vistas at each turn.

 On the way back, I recommend you to take Gonullu Cadesi (street) where an electric bus runs to be able to see old houses and how people live on the island.